-- ents lease and the

-- nt on time

-- good condition

-- of any changes in omposition
+- Comply with the lease and the program requirements - Pay its share of rent on time - Maintain the unit in good condition - Notify the PHA of any changes in income or family composition

 Rental Unit and Lodging Establishment Inspection Program, is divided into chapters.
-A brief summary of those chapters Title XVI of the Bloomington Municipal Code, Residential and how they apply to both property owners and tenants is outlined below.
+A brief summary of those chapters Fitle XVI of the Bloomington Municipal Code, Residential and how they apply to both property owners and tenants is outlined below.

-- Clopter 1; Ordinance Foundation \ O Scone and intent of the code - Scope and intent of the code: To protect rental occupants and the property they occupy. mha - Jurisdiction of the code. - HAND Department is responsible for the enforcement of this Title.
+Copper 1; Ordinance Foundation

+- Scope and intent of the code: To protect rental occupants and the property they occupy. - Jurisdiction of the code. - HAND Department is responsible for the enforcement